ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Then follow the link provided in the terminal's output (http://localhost:5000).

-Alternatively, for an interactive Alpine container shell:
+<br/><br/>

-First build the image:
+Alternatively, for an interactive Alpine container shell, first build the image:

     docker build -t <image-name> .